Kevin Can Wait: Development

-In October 2015, it was announced that Kevin James would star in a new family-comedy television series for CBS, with Rock Reuben to be executive producer and Bruce Helford to serve as the showrunner.
-On May 12, 2016, CBS placed a series order.
+In October 2015, it was announced that Kevin James would star in a new family-comedy television series for CBS, with Rock Reuben as executive producer and Bruce Helford serving as showrunner.
+On May 12, 2016, CBS placed an order for the series.

-The series premiered in the 2016–17 network television schedule and aired at 8:00 p.m.
+The show premiered during the 2016–17 network television schedule, airing at 8:00 p.m.
 On October 17, 2016, CBS ordered a full season of 22 episodes.
-In November 2016, Helford exited the series after the first 13 episodes because of creative differences.
-Cheers alum Rob Long replaced Helford as showrunner.
-On January 6, 2017, two additional episodes were added, bringing the season to a total of 24 episodes.
+In November 2016, Helford exited the series after the first 13 episodes due to creative differences.
+Rob Long, a Cheers alum, took over as showrunner.
+On January 6, 2017, two additional episodes were ordered, bringing the total to 24 episodes for the first season.

 The series was filmed entirely on Long Island at Gold Coast Studios in Bethpage, New York.
-The pilot episode was filmed on April 1, 2016.
-Production on subsequent episodes began taping on August 5, 2016.
+The pilot episode was filmed on April 1, 2016, with production for subsequent episodes beginning on August 5, 2016.

 On March 23, 2017, CBS renewed the series for a second season, which premiered on September 25, 2017, and concluded on May 7, 2018.
-Season 2's original order was for 22 episodes and was later increased to 24 episodes.
+The initial order for Season 2 was 22 episodes, which was later increased to 24 episodes.

 Casting

 In January 2016, Taylor Spreitler was cast as Kendra.
-In February 2016, Ryan Cartwright, Mary-Charles Jones, James DiGiacomo, Leonard Earl Howze and Erinn Hayes were cast.
+In February 2016, additional cast members were announced, including Ryan Cartwright, Mary-Charles Jones, James DiGiacomo, Leonard Earl Howze, and Erinn Hayes.
 In March 2016, Lenny Venito and Gary Valentine joined the cast.

-In September 2016, it was announced that Ray Romano and Gina Brillon would appear as guest stars.
-In November 2016, it was announced that Adam Sandler would also appear.
-In March 2017, it was announced that James' former King of Queens co-star Leah Remini would guest-star in the first season's final two episodes.
+In September 2016, it was revealed that Ray Romano and Gina Brillon would appear as guest stars on the show.
+In November 2016, Adam Sandler was also confirmed to guest-star.
+In March 2017, it was announced that Leah Remini, who had starred alongside James in The King of Queens, would guest-star in the final two episodes of the first season.

-In June 2017, Remini was made a series regular starting with Season 2; shortly after, it was announced that Erinn Hayes would not be returning for the show's second season.
-Sources cited in a Variety article confirmed that Remini would be returning as Detective Vanessa Cellucci, the character she had portrayed in the first-season finale, and that Hayes' dismissal was the result of creative reasons and "not a reflection" of her performance.
-In August 2017, it was reported that Hayes' character would be killed off before Season 2 began and that the season would take place seven to ten months after Season 1 had ended, in order to make room for Remini.
+In June 2017, Remini was promoted to series regular starting with Season 2.
+Shortly after, it was announced that Erinn Hayes would not return for the second season.
+According to a report in Variety, sources confirmed that Remini would reprise her role as Detective Vanessa Cellucci, the character she had played in the first-season finale.
+Hayes' departure was attributed to creative reasons and "not a reflection" of her performance.
+In August 2017, it was revealed that Hayes' character would be written off by being killed before the start of Season 2, with the new season set to take place seven to ten months after the events of Season 1 to accommodate Remini's character.

 Cancellation

-On May 12, 2018, it was announced that CBS had officially canceled Kevin Can Wait after two seasons because of declining ratings, CBS's desire to have an ownership stake and the network's need to clear space for three new sitcoms in the Fall 2018 schedule.
+On May 12, 2018, it was announced that CBS had officially canceled Kevin Can Wait after two seasons due to declining ratings, the network's desire to have an ownership stake, and the need to clear space for three new sitcoms in the Fall 2018 schedule.